 Welcome to Trademark Law Radio, a top web resource on issues of trademark infringement, trademark licensing, trademark protection, and trademark registration.

 This is Brian Hall, an attorney with Traverse Legal, PLC, a law firm that represents trademark applicants, trademark registrants, and those facing trademark infringement issues throughout the United States and the world.

-Today, I will be answering the question: “What is a descriptive trademark?” [scroll down for free video on how to register your trademark].
+Today, I will be answering the question: “What is a descriptive trademark?” and providing examples of descriptive trademarks [scroll down for free video on how to register your trademark].

 A descriptive trademark is a word that identifies the characteristics of the product or service to which the mark pertains.
 It is similar to an adjective.
 An example would be “deep bowl”.
 If that’s the mark you used to describe a spoon with a deep bowl for scooping, it is what’s known as a descriptive trademark.
 And, it’s important to identify what your mark is and the strength of that mark because descriptive trademarks, those that are merely descriptive, are not entitled to trademark protection and all the benefits that go along with it.
 In particular, they wouldn’t be entitled to registration on the principal register of the United States Patent and Trademark Office.
 Instead, they’d be relegated to the supplemental register, which does not carry with it the ability for you to claim exclusive rights to use that mark in connection with your goods and services recover attorney’s fees and statutory damages in the event of a federal court lawsuit and other benefits and presumptions that go along with ownership of a distinctive mark.